Master of Education in Teaching and Learning

 1

-It is recommended to complete EDRS A660 within the first six credits of program coursework.
+It is recommended to complete EDRS A660 within the first nine credits of program coursework.

 2

-Sample focus areas include leadership, adult and professional learning, language and literacy education (ELL), Indigenizing education, instructional design and technology, special education, and children's mental health.
+Sample focus areas include leadership, instructional design and technology, Indigenizing education, language and literacy education (ELL), special education, and children's mental health.
+Credits earned in a graduate certificate program may be applied toward the Master of Education in Teaching and Learning.
 Additional focus areas can be identified through consultation with a faculty advisor.

 A minimum of 30 credits is required for the degree.